ouspg/PrivacyAndSocialEngineering/In_class_extras/README.md

 This disconnection - reconnection traffic can be captured, and in our case, we will try to gain the password for the AP via a dictionary attack on the traffic.

-To receive the monitor mode capable adapter, you need to answer a couple of questions about the following:
+To receive the monitor mode capable adapter, you need to answer a couple of easy questions about the following:
 * aircrack-ng
 * aireplay-ng
 * airmon-ng